r00tkillah/goodfet/trunk/firmware/apps/pic/README.txt

 PIC programmer
-March, April 2010.
+March-May 2010.

 Scott Livingston  <slivingston AT caltech.edu>

-Currently targeted at dsPIC33F/PIC24H chip family and tested on
+Currently targeted at 16-bit PIC chip families (i.e., PIC24F,
+dsPIC30F, PIC24H, dsPIC33F) and tested on

 dsPIC33FJ128GP710,
 dsPIC33FJ128GP708,
 PIC24HJ12GP201.

+Expansion in the 8-bit and 32-bit directions is in the works.

 For the 14-pin GoodFET port (size 2x7), the pinout is